cmiles/PointlessWaymarksProject/PointlessWaymarks.GeoToolsGui/README.md

 ﻿# Pointless Waymarks GeoTools

-This program has several functions that are useful for GeoTagging photographs, automatically generating tags for GeoTagged photographs and working with Garmin Connect data.
+The Pointless Waymarks GeoTools are part of the [Pointless Waymarks Project](https://github.com/cmiles/PointlessWaymarksProject).
+These tools provide some useful functionality for GeoTagging photographs, tagging photographs from GeoJson data and working with [Garmin Connect](https://connect.garmin.com/).

+*At this point there are no public installers/releases from the Pointless Waymarks Project - the code is MIT Licensed made public on GitHub to share with friends, colleagues and anyone who finds the code interesting or useful.
+This project is probably only suitable for use if you enjoy debugging and working on code!*

 ## GeoTagging - GPX File Based

-This allows you to select GPX Files, select files to Tag, get a preview and write the tags to a file.
+This allows you to select GPX Files, select files to Tag, get a preview and write the location to the files.
 For this to work you need to include GPX files in your selection that cover the time the photograph was taken - and the program must be able to determine the time the photograph was taken.
+This is a nice option for GeoTagging photos when you have all your location data on your local system and the program will happily work with a large number of GPX files and a large number of photos.

 ## GeoTagging - Garmin Connect Based